whosonfirst/go-whosonfirst-pip/README.md

 ### Load testing

 Individual reverse geocoding lookups are almost always sub-second responses.
-After unmarshaling GeoJSON files (which are cached) the bottleneck appears to be in the final raycasting intersection tests for anything that is a match in the Rtree and warnings are emitted for anything that takes longer than 0.4 seconds.
-Although there is room for improvement here (asynchronous processing of candidates, a more efficient raycasting, etc. ) this is mostly only a problem for countries and very large and fiddly cities as evidenced by our load-testing benchmarks.
+After unmarshaling GeoJSON files (which are cached) the bottleneck appears to be in the final raycasting intersection tests for anything that is a match in the Rtree and warnings are emitted for anything that takes longer than 0.5 seconds.
+Although there is room for improvement here (a more efficient raycasting, etc. ) this is mostly only a problem for countries and very large and fiddly cities as evidenced by our load-testing benchmarks.

 ```
 $> siege -c 100 -i -f urls.txt